wangshenguiuc/OnClass/docs/source/introduction.rst

 OnClass is a joint work by `Altman lab <https://helix.stanford.edu/>`__ at stanford and `czbiohub <https://www.czbiohub.org/>`__.

 For questions about the software, please contact `Sheng Wang <http://web.stanford.edu/~swang91/>`__ at swang91@stanford.edu.

+Our web server can be found at: `https://onclass.readthedocs.io/ <https://onclass.readthedocs.io/>`__.